-- Click and hold the intersecting arrows above the title of each aside.
+- Click and hold the set of six dots on the left towards the middle of each aside section.
 This allows you to move the aside up and down on the page, changing the order of appearance.

 An accordion is a type of section that allows you to add content within collapsible headers—which open and close—on your site.
 We recommend only using accordions sparingly, as they hide content at first glance to the site visitor; FAQs are a good use case, as there usually is a lot of content that needs to be shared in one page and can be easily glanced through to find the answer a user is looking for.

 In most cases, you’ll find that dividing content up with headers will do.
 But in the event you want to use an accordion, here is how to add one to your page.

 Accordions can be added to Robust 3-Column pages.
 Because they are their own section, they are separate from the rest of your content and have their own WYSIWYG (What You See Is What You Get) editor when you create them.